 Why fireworks on the Fourth?
 Some say it reflects the national anthem with the "rockets' red glare, the bombs bursting in air" phrasing that recalls the tension of the American Revolution.
-Would the flag be still there at dawn, the lyricist wondered.

 In just one of the legendary letters John Adams wrote his wife Abigail, he said he believed people would celebrate July 4, 1776, with bonfires and parades and "illuminations" for generations.
 The letter, sent to the wife who was seeing to the farm in Massachusetts while Adams was working at liberation from England, was written July 3, 1776, and Adams was sure Independence Day celebration would be a forever thing.

 In this, history has proved him quite right.
 Fireworks were commonly called illuminations in his day, but they were hardly new, dating back a thousand or more years to Chinese ingenuity.